matrix-org/synapse/docs/modules/spam_checker_callbacks.md

     decide to reject it.
   - `synapse.module_api.errors.Codes` to reject the operation with an error code.
-In case of doubt, `synapse.module_api.errors.Codes.FORBIDDEN` is a good error code. typically will not localize the error message to the user's preferred locale.
+In case of doubt, `synapse.module_api.errors.Codes.FORBIDDEN` is a good error code.

   - (deprecated) `False`, which is the same as returning `synapse.module_api.NOT_SPAM`.
   - (deprecated) `True`, which is the same as returning `synapse.module_api.errors.Codes.FORBIDDEN`.